noelbolando/cnn-crack-id/README.md

 <img width="167" height="163" alt="Screenshot 2025-09-06 at 4 59 31 PM" src="https://github.com/user-attachments/assets/6e5fd4c1-8615-4062-adad-94ffade94db2" />

-## Some Background ##
+## Project Background ##

-During my days as a research assistant, I was tasked with the responsibility of organizing thousands of microsctrual images and asked to sort the images based on key features: cracks and inclusions.
-This was a laborarious task that took me weeks to complete.
-Honestly, I couldn't be bothered to do such menial tasks so I developed an machine learning algorithm to sort through and identify crack features in microstructural images.
+This project was born from a menial task: labeling SEM images containing unique features such as microcracks and inclusion formation.
+We couldn't be bothered to label thousands of images so we developed an machine learning algorithm to sort through and identify crack features in microstructural images.

-I somehow convinced my lab PI that this project was a good idea and he trusted me to tackle it.
-Not only did I work my way out of dealing with menial tasks, but I also developed a machine learning algorithm back in 2019, before it was trendy to do such things.
-I also got credit for this project, research experience, and a peer-reviewed paper!

-This repo is the result of my laziness and the creation of said project.
+It has been said that this repo is the result of my task avoidance.

 ## Project Details ##